Vietnam.vn - Nền tảng quảng bá Việt Nam

 Many US businesses depend on supplies from Asia, including China and Vietnam.

-US President Donald Trump's move to impose reciprocal tariffs on more than 180 economies may not only put pressure on markets in affected countries, but also cause a serious sell-off in the US stock market.
+It is possible that US President Donald Trump's move to impose reciprocal tariffs on more than 180 economies will not only put pressure on the markets of affected countries, but also cause a serious sell-off in the US stock market.

 As a result, the Dow Jones index "flew" nearly 1,700 points, and the S&P 500 index fell into a correction phase.
 Global investors raised concerns about the tense trade war and the possibility of an economic recession.